bitcraft/pytmx/readme.md

     pip install pytmx (for python 2.7 only!)

-For Python 3, you will have to manually install it.
+You can also manually install it

-    python3 python.py setup.py install
+    python setup.py install

 Basic use: